 As an added bonus, vegetables contain natural vitamins and minerals, so fewer synthetic ingredients need to be added.

 Fruits and vegetables are a great source of vitamins and minerals.
 All dog foods need to contain certain levels of vitamins and minerals to be considered “nutritionally complete.”
-However, many food companies use synthetic ingredients to add these nutrients.
+However, many manufacturers use synthetic ingredients to add these nutrients.

 As you can imagine, fruits and vegetables are a healthier, more natural way to add vitamins and minerals to your Goldendoodle’s food.